Pensions (Amendment) Bill [HL]

 Groups Affected

-- Pension Scheme Trustees: Trustees will have a more significant role in overseeing company dividend distributions, potentially increasing their responsibilities and liabilities.
+- Pension Scheme Trustees: They will have increased responsibilities in approving company dividend distributions.

-- Public Companies: Public companies will face increased scrutiny and procedural requirements before distributing dividends.
+- Public Companies: They face new procedural requirements before distributing dividends, potentially impacting their financial flexibility.

 Powered by nyModel